OfficeDev/outlook-dev-docs/docs/amphtml/get-started.md

 ## Author AMP for Email code

-1. Read the [AMP for Email specification](https://amp.dev/documentation/guides-and-tutorials/learn/amp-email-format).
-Its important for you to understand the fundamentals.
+1. Read the [AMP for Email specification](https://amp.dev/documentation/guides-and-tutorials/learn/amp-email-format) to understand the fundamentals.
+1. If this is the first time you create an AMP email we recommend you to start with this [Tutorial](https://amp.dev/documentation/guides-and-tutorials/start/create_email/?format=email)
 1. Develop your code using [AMP Components](https://amp.dev/documentation/components/?format=email) and test using the [AMP Playground](https://playground.amp.dev/?runtime=amp4email).
-There is also a Visual Studio Code extension to create and validate AMP code.

 ## Test AMP emails in Outlook.com
+When developing AMP emails, you can use your own Outlook.com account to test them.

+### Add the sender email address to your personal allowed list
+Login to you outlook.com account on the web and go to `Settings>All Outlook settings>Dynamic Email`.
+Ensure that dynamic email is turned on and add any sender email addresses that you will use during your testing.

+[add screenshot]

+### Send AMP email to your Outlook.com mailbox
-There are multiple ways to send AMP e-mails to your mailbox to verify it works
+There are multiple ways for you to send AMP emails to your Outlook.com mailbox.
+You are not required to use any particular tools.
+As long as you can send an email with the AMP MIME part on it, you are good for testing.

-### Test using the Outlook Playground
+#### Use the sender tool
+The easiest way to send email to your Outlook.com mailbox is to use the sender tool.

-1. Head to [address here] and paste your AMPHTML code there
+1. Head to [address here] to download and install the tool
-1. Hit "Send"

-### Test using other tools
-You can take a look at other tools, such as [LITMUS](https://litmus.com) which allows you to preview and send e-mails to multiple e-mail providers, including Outlook.
-Also, email service providers, such as SendGrid also support sending AMPHTML emails.
+1. Run the tool to send emails to your Outlook mailbox

 ## Send emails to Outlook.com users

-Before sending emails to your customers, you must [register to be come an authorized sender](register-outlook.md).
-Note that you will need to meet all [security requirements](security-requiremets.md) before you can become an authorized sender.
+Once you are ready to send emails to Outlook.com end users (your actual customers) you must [register to become an authorized sender](register-outlook.md).

-Once approved, Outlook.com users that have the feature turned on (about half of Outlook.com users during the preview) will see the AMPHTML version of your emails.
+Once approved, Outlook.com users that have the feature turned on (about half of Outlook.com users during the preview) will see the AMP version of your emails.